codex-team/codex.notes.server/README.md

     id: "5a70ac62e1d8ff5cda8322a2",
     authorId: "5a70ac62e1d8ff5cda8322a0",
     folderId: "5a70ac62e1d8ff5cda8322a4",
-    title: "How to work with f*cking API",
+    title: "How to work with API",
-    content: "In no way"
+    content: "{ In no way }"
   ) {
     id,
     title,